cmeeren/Facil/README.md

 Facil will regenerate (hitting your DB) on the next build after:

-* Changes to the two first lines of the generated file(s) (the simplest way to manually force a rebuild)
+* Changes to the two first lines of the generated file(s) (this is the simplest way to manually force a rebuild)
 * Changes in included SQL scripts
 * Changes in effective config (including variable contents)
 * Changes to Facil itself (i.e., when updating Facil)
+* If the environment variable `FACIL_FORCE_REGENERATE` exists

 When there are no changes as described above, Facil will skip its build step and thus not hit your DB.